Polish heroin

 "Polish" heroin (also kompot and compote in drug culture slang) is a crude preparation of heroin made from poppy straw.
-It is an opiate, used recreationally as a psychoactive drug.
+It is an opioid, used recreationally as a psychoactive drug.
 Poppy straw, like opium, is harvested from the opium poppy (Papaver somniferum).
 Polish heroin was used mainly in Central and Eastern Europe prior to the dissolution of the Soviet Union and the end of communist control of the countries of the Warsaw Pact or Eastern Bloc.

 While related to opium, Polish heroin more nearly resembles poppy tea in its impurity, but can be very potent.
 This drug was also considered by Eastern Bloc addicts to be one of last resort when refined heroin, morphine, or other similar drugs were unavailable, as was often the case during the 1950s through the end of the Soviet era.
 Illicit drug trafficking and clandestine drug manufacture within the communist-governed nations of Poland, Hungary, Romania, Bulgaria, Russia itself, and others was on a much smaller scale and the supply far more erratic and unreliable compared to that of Western nations.
 Opium poppies, by contrast, were widely available and relatively inexpensive.
 The drug has been known as early as the 1940s.
 The drug in its finished state is a bitter brown fluid looking like tea or cola in color.

 Polish heroin contains diacetylmorphine (heroin), 6-monoacetylmorphine (active metabolite of heroin), 3-monoacetylmorphine (less-active metabolite of heroin), morphine and small amounts of codeine.
 The amount of opiates can be high provided that the end product is not overly diluted during production, but the amount of diacetylmorphine and 6-monoacetylmorphine created depends on the skills of people making it and the time and conditions of acetylation.